A/B Testing Tools

 A/B Testing and Conversion Rate Optimization (CRO)

 A/B testing is often part of conversion rate optimization.
-CRO refers to the process of continually improving a website’s effectiveness at reaching its goal.
+CRO refers to the process of continually improving a website’s effectiveness at reaching its goal and increasing conversions.
 Usually, the goal is to turn visitors into customers or leads.
+However, other CRO goals can be things like downloading a whitepaper or increasing the number of event registrations.

 It is usually a cyclical workflow, involving multiple steps: